bimanifold/pybimanifold/README.md

 conda install -c groever -c conda-forge multiplex
 ```

-4) Test if the build is successful with:
+4) To test if the installation is successful, do:
 ```python
 from multiplex import manifold as Manifold
 ```

-Additional info:
+## License
+The license of this project is GNU Lesser General Public License v3.0, which is the license of FEniCS.
+However, we also give permission to distribute this source code under MIT License and BSD 3-Clause License.

+## Developer information

-Run dependency can be installed with
+Run dependency can be installed with:
 ```bash
 conda install -c conda-forge fenics=2018.1.0 mshr=2018.1.0 matplotlib pyyaml
 ```

-Build dependency can be installed with
+Build dependency can be installed with:
 ```bash
 conda install -c conda-forge fenics=2018.1.0 mshr=2018.1.0 matplotlib pyyaml pytest pytest-cov codecov
 ```